BenedictionSimeons/BenedictionSimeons/README.md

 ## Hey there, yeah you,

-**BenedictionSimeons/BenedictionSimeons** is a ✨ student at life and engineering ✨ teach me anything
+**Benediction Bora Simeons** is a ✨ student at life and engineering ✨ teach me anything

 Here's a little peek into my cacoon,